Oskar-Andersson/Snap.js/README.md

 # Snap.js

-Added permanently visible shelf stripe to Snap.js via the added shelfAlwaysVisibleThreshold parameter.
+Rewrote original snap (a mobile swipe side menu plugin) to be a static left menu always visible shelf menu for desktop web.
+Use width parameter to set shelf width

-Removed dragging events since we do not use this.
+Removed dragging events since we do not use this

-Added responsivitiy to resize etc.
+Added responsivitiy to resize

-Added proper resizing of both sides of the snap drawer, enabling easy setting of drawer width, side effect was locking the plugin to pure left side.

-- Only tested with shelf on left side.
+- Only tested with shelf on left side, will need work to tackle right side
-- Always use the shelfAlwaysVisibleThreshold parameter in conjunction with the maxPosition / minPosition (depending on if your menu shelf is on the left or right side), setting for example
-minPosition: 70 and shelfAlwaysVisibleThreshold: 70 to create an always visible shelf stripe to the left of the screen, when the menu is normally gone in its closed state.
+- Needs more work on setting the shelf width.
+Currently, shelf extends 100% of the width of the screen behind content, maiking "float: right" unviable style for anything in the left shelf.
+Hope to fix this in the future.